50 Ways To Boost Your Productivity

 6. Ditch the unimportant.
 If the task is a nice-to-do and not a need-to-do, consider removing it.
 Why waste your time doing something that’s not important?
 I’m constantly evaluating things I do to ensure that they absolutely need to be done.

 7. Create a 80/20 list.
 While tip #1 is about creating a quick list of things to be done for the day, you should have a master to-do list that tracks all the things you need to get done, be it now, next week, or in the future.
-I recommend creating an 80/20 list, with your to-dos classified into two columns: one with the 20% of your tasks that make the most impact (called 20% high-impact tasks), and another with the remainder of your tasks that make the least impact (called 80% low-impact tasks).
-Each day, focus on your 20% high-impact tasks.
+I recommend creating an 80/20 list, with your to-dos classified into two columns: one with the 20% of your tasks that make the most impact (called 20% high-value tasks), and another with the remainder of your tasks that make the least impact (called 80% low-value tasks).
+Each day, focus on your 20% high-value tasks.

 8. Have a do-later list.
 Throughout the day, there will be many things that demand your attention.
 There will always be firefighting tasks, so work on them only if they are truly urgent and important.
 Otherwise, put them at the end of your daily to-do list (or create a “do later” column) and do them when you’re done with your priority tasks.